acristoffers/acristoffers/README.md

 <h1 align="center">Álan Crístoffer</h1>
 <h3 align="center">
-    A mechatronics engineer getting a PhD's degree in electrical engineering.
+    A mechatronics engineer getting a PhD's degree in automation and signal processing.
-    (Control Theory)
 </h3>

 Visit my [website](https://acristoffers.me) for more information, more social